Integrating Codacy with your Git workflow#

 If you want to use code coverage to block merging pull requests that don't meet your standards, make sure that you enable the rule Diff coverage is under or Coverage variation is under.
 This is required for Codacy to report the coverage status directly on your pull requests.

-2. Activating the Git provider integration#
+2. Configuring the Git provider integration#

 Tip